Population-Adjusted Indirect Treatment Comparison with the outstandR Package in R: Using the outstandR package

 In the first example, consider binary outcome data and continuous covariates only.
 Load the aggregate level and individual-patient data into the environment.

-Inspecting the IPD and recalling Section~\ref{sec:data-req}, we can see that each row corresponds to an individual and it has four covariates, two effect modifiers only, and two prognostic factors only.
-These are all continuous valued and the outcome is binary values 0, 1.
+Inspecting the IPD and recalling Section~\ref{sec:data-req}, we can see that each row corresponds to an individual and the first four columns correspond to covariates, two effect modifiers only, and two prognostic factors only.
+These are all continuous valued and the outcome is binary valued 0, 1.

 Similarly, the ALD has the corresponding covariates but not as separate columns (wide format) but in a long format with all covariate names in the \texttt{variable} column.
 Notice that the treatment column \texttt{trt} is NA for the covariates because we assume that the covariate distribution is balanced to be the same between treatment arms.